judsonmb/task-manager/README.md

 cd task-manager
 ```

-## Step 2: Configure PostgreSQL

-1. In the `.env` file, configure the database environment variables for PostgreSQL:
+## In the `.env` file, configure the database environment variables for PostgreSQL:

 ```env
 DB_CONNECTION=pgsql